'Days Of Our Lives' Star Bryan Dattilo Hints He's Leaving 'DOOL' And Role Of Lucas [Spoilers]

-Bryan Dattilo has been playing the role of Lucas on Days of Our Lives for many years now, but a tweet the actor just posted makes it seem as if he is saying goodbye.
-The actor has departed DOOL previously more than once, always to return.
+Bryan Dattilo has been playing the role of Lucas on Days of our Lives for many years now, but a tweet the actor just posted makes it seem as if he is saying goodbye.
+The actor has departed DOOL more than once before, always to return.
 However, from the looks of this post, it sounds as if Datillo expects this departure to be permanent.
 What’s the scoop?

-Days of Our Lives fans are already reeling over some other departures that are in the works.
+Days of our Lives fans are already reeling over some other departures that are in the works.
 It’s known that Marci Miller is leaving as Abigail, and Christopher Sean is departing as Paul.
 In addition, there have been rumors swirling that Stephen Nichols, who plays Steve, might leaving DOOL as well.

 The tweet from Bryan Dattilo that is generating buzz came Wednesday afternoon.
-The Days of Our Lives actor’s post noted how long he’d been on the show, down to the hour, and thanked his Days family and fans.
+The Days of our Lives actor’s post noted how long he’d been on the show, down to the hour, and thanked his Days family and fans.
 He also told everybody that they should enjoy Lucas while they could.

-Fans of Days of Our Lives know that the show tapes about six months ahead of when episodes air, which can make it tough to keep casting changes under wraps.
+Fans of Days of our Lives know that the show tapes about six months ahead of when episodes air, which can make it tough to keep casting changes under wraps.
 Based on Dattilo’s tweet, it’s not clear exactly what the timeline is for his apparent departure.
 If Bryan is wrapping up filming right now, which it sounds as if he is, then that would mean that Lucas’ departure from Salem will come around the holidays, give or take a bit.

 25 years.
 2 months.
 12 days.
 And 4 hours.
 Good run.
 Thanks to my Days family and fans.
 Enjoy Lucas while you can.